orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Building, just from the perspective of some directory; it resolves everything inside it.
-Force entrypoints to be flagged.

 ---